Oluwafisayomi-P-Folaranmi/spring-microservices-applications/0x02-basic-order-application/0x03-Product_Service/0x01-Overview/README.md

 ## Service Discovery

-At this point, we will set up a ***service discovery*** using Netflix Eureka.
-Service discovery is a key concept in microservices architecture.
-It refers to the process of automatically detecting and keeping track of the network locations of service instances, and ensuring that services can find and communicate with each other efficiently.
+At this point, we will set up a ***service discovery*** using Netflix Eureka. ***Service discovery is a key concept in microservices architecture.
+It refers to the process of automatically detecting and keeping track of the network locations of service instances, and ensuring that services can find and communicate with each other efficiently***.

 ### Why Service Discovery is Important: